 Aged for 21 years, it is bottled at 43.8% and retails for £115.

 Smell: Lots of vanilla and cereal notes.
 Fresh oak.
 Apple and pear.
 Floral honey, bordering on perfume.
 Touch of woody spice comes through over time.

 Taste: Honey and orange.
 Caramel.
 Dark chocolate.
 Ginger biscuits.
 Oaky finish with some cinnamon.

-Value for money: A bit of a mystery perhaps but 21 is a good age, and with just 164 bottles available it is in pretty scarce supply.
+Thoughts: A bit of a mystery perhaps but 21 is a good age and with just 164 bottles available it is in pretty scarce supply.
 Given said age and the aforementioned rarity, £115 seems quite reasonable.
-I must confess that it’s not a style of whisky I usually go for but I found it to be rather enjoyable once it had been given time to relax and open up.
+I must confess that it’s not a style of whisky I usually go for but I found it to be rather enjoyable once it had time to relax and open up.